gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 ;;  [(0 1 "Blue" "Dun") {:n1 0, :n2 1, :c1 "Blue", :c2 "Dun"}])
 ```

 Much better.
-To finish things off, let's finally create a function to print out our mini-poem from our data.
-While, we're at it, we can use our spec with `s/fdef`, to validate that the parameters are indeed in the form of `::first-line`.
+To finish things off, let's finally create a function to create a string for our mini-poem from our data.
+While  we're at it, we can use our spec with `s/fdef`, to validate that the parameters are indeed in the form of `::first-line`.

 ### Using spec with functions